 Ms. Chuah graduated with a Bachelor of Science with Honours in Management Science from the University of Warwick, United Kingdom in July 1994.
 She is a Chartered Accountant of the Malaysian Institute of Accountants since April 1999 and a Fellow member of the Institute of Chartered Accountants in England & Wales since April 2012.
-She has also been an associate of the Malaysian Institute of Taxation (now known as Chartered Tax Institute of Malaysia) since August 2007.
+She is also an associate of the Malaysian Institute of Taxation (now known as Chartered Tax Institute of Malaysia) since August 2007.

-Further, Ms. Chuah is an approved company auditor under the Companies Act, 1965 (which has since been repealed by the Companies Act, 2016), Registered Auditor of Public Interest Entity under the Securities Commission Malaysia Act, 1993, Auditor of Co-operative Societies under the Co-operatives Societies Act, 1993, a tax agent under the Income Tax Act, 1967 and the Goods and Services Tax Act, 2014.
+Further, Ms. Chuah is an approved company auditor under the Companies Act, 1965 (which has since been repealed by the Act), a Registered Auditor of Public Interest Entity under the Securities Commission Malaysia Act, 1993, an Auditor of Co-operative Societies under the Co-operatives Societies Act, 1993, a Registered ASEAN Chartered Professional Accountant, a tax agent under the Income Tax Act, 1967.